shahidul-shabuz/MSc-DL-for-NLP/README.md

 | Attention Mechanisms | Q11–Q18 | [03-Attention-Mechanisms](03-Attention-Mechanisms/) |
 | Transformer Architecture | Q9–Q10, Q19–Q30 | [04-Transformer-Architecture](04-Transformer-Architecture/) |

+## What This Repository Demonstrates

+This repository contains my solved coursework questions, mathematical explanations, diagrams, and reflections from the MSc Deep Learning for NLP course.
+The goal is to demonstrate my understanding of both the theory and implementation logic behind modern NLP architectures.

 ## Key Implementations
 - Neural network backpropagation from scratch
 - RNN and LSTM implementation